SuhasPalani/CS525-ADO/assign1_storage_manager/group_11_copy/README.md

 Description: This function will enter the data into the file on the designated page.
 Parameters:  pageNum, SM_FileHandle *fHandle, SM_PageHandle memPage

 Function Name: writeCurrentBlock()
-Author: Rashmi Venkatesh Topannavar
+Author: Uday Venkatesha
-Description: This function will write the data into the current block which the file handle is accessing, Parameters : SM_FileHandle *fHandle, SM_PageHandle memPage
+Description: The data will be written by this function into the block that the file handle is now accessing, Parameters : SM_FileHandle *fHandle, SM_PageHandle memPage

 Function Name: appendEmptyBlock()
 Author: Ramyashree Raghunandan